MakaronX/MakaronX/README.md

   </summary>

   ### 📌 Overview
-  - **Rz Agency** - is a commercial website for hiring employees for work
+  - **Rz Agency** - is a commercial website for hiring employees for work.

   ### 🎯 Project Objective
-  - Affordable simple design in a dark style, fast, responsive, animated
+  - Affordable simple design in a dark style, fast, responsive, animated.

   ### 💼 What i did:
   - Created **UI/UX** design according to the client's wishes.